Jorge Ordóñez Málaga

 Winemaking

-Pre-fermentation cold maceration.
+The grapes are chilled in a cool chamber for 24 hours before processing.
 Gently pressed in a pneumatic press.
-The must settles and ferments in 10,000L stainless steel temperature-controlled tanks.
+The must settles overnight and ferments in 10,000L stainless steel temperature-controlled tanks.

 Aging